11dsmasu/11dsmasu/README.md

-- 👋 Hi, I’m @11dsmasu
+- 👋 Hi, I’m Dulcie Masu @11dsmasu
 - 👀 I’m interested in developing new skills in coding and keeping up with technological trends.
-- 🌱 I’m currently learning about AI, Automation and Machine Learning.
+- 📚 I’m currently learning about AI, Automation and Machine Learning.
 The tools I am using are Claude, n8n and Gemini.
-- 💞️ I’m looking to collaborate on projects that are coded in React, JavaScript, HTML5 and CSS.
+- 👩🏽‍💻 I’m looking to collaborate on projects that are coded in React, JavaScript, HTML5 and CSS.
+- 💻 I would be extremely happy to contribute my AI knowledge to any projects related to generative AI, agentic AI and Workflows.
 - 📫 How to reach me via gmail masudulcie@gmail.com

 <!---